c-snell/docs/blogs/peer_persistence_blog_rh.md

 # Learn More

-The Red Hat OpenShift certified HPE CSI Operator for Kubernetes is available now.
+Check out the HPE CSI Operator [in the Red Hat Container Catalog](https://catalog.redhat.com/software/container-stacks/search?p=1&vendor_name=HPE%20Storage&name=HPE%20CSI%20Driver%20for%20Kubernetes).
 Current supported platforms are HPE Nimble Storage, HPE Primera and HPE 3PAR.
 Sign up to the HPE DEV Slack community at [slack.hpedev.io](https://slack.hpedev.io) (or login at [hpedev.slack.com](https://hpedev.slack.com) if you already have signed up) to chat with the HPE staff, partners and customers.
 Also stay informed via our announcements and updates, we hang out in #kubernetes, #nimblestorage and #3par-primera.

-- Check out the HPE CSI Operator [in the Red Hat Container Catalog](https://catalog.redhat.com/software/container-stacks/search?p=1&vendor_name=HPE%20Storage&name=HPE%20CSI%20Driver%20for%20Kubernetes)
 - Learn how to [install the HPE CSI Operator](https://scod.hpedev.io/partners/redhat_openshift/index.html) on HPE Storage - Container Orchestrator Documentation (SCOD) portal
 - Learn more about HPE Nimble Storage, HPE Primera and HPE 3PAR at [hpe.com/storage](https://hpe.com/storage)
 - Join [the HPE Developer Community](https://hpedev.io) to learn from other HPE developers who use HPE products